 46. Explain the difference between Docker start and run commands.

-Answer: The Docker start command is used to simply start a container without running it.
+Answer: The Docker start command simply starts a container without running it.
 It simply creates an instance of the Image and maintains the container in the start state.
-However, the Docker run command is used to run a container and keeps it in a running state.
+However, the Docker run command allows to run a container and keep it in a running state.
 When the container is running, we can execute commands inside it or access its file system.

 47. How can we run commands inside Docker containers?

 Answer: There are multiple ways to run commands inside Docker containers.
 We can use a Dockerfile and use the RUN instruction along with a command that we want to run inside the Docker container.
 We can also use the Docker run command to start the Docker container and access the bash of the container.
 Inside the bash, we can directly run commands.
 If the container is running in the background or detached mode, we can use the Docker exec command to run commands inside that container.